 Sumac is great on avocado toast, my afternoon snack of apple slices, popcorn, and even cocktails!

-Our Cauliflower Cashew Confetti Salad recipe also uses sumac.
-In this Mango Quinoa Salad, sumac is a great finishing flavor – amps up the bright factor!
+Our cauliflower cashew confetti salad recipe also uses sumac.
+In this quinoa salad recipe, sumac is a great finishing flavor - amps up the bright factor!

 Best Potluck Recipes

 - Cauliflower Cashew Confetti Salad

 Did you make this mango edamame quinoa salad?